 We love to hear from you

-Leave us a comment of other rumours you might have heard about MYTHS OF THE MICROWAVE.
+Leave us a comment of other rumours and myths you might have heard about the microwave.